 - IDA delivers for the poorest.
 IDA provides dignity and quality of life, bringing clean water, electricity, and toilets to hundreds of millions of poor people.

 - IDA makes the world a better place for girls and women.
 IDA works to reverse gender discrimination by getting girls to school, helping women access financing to start small businesses, and ultimately helping to improve the prospects of families and communities.

 - Working with the World Bank Group, IDA brings an integrated approach to development.
 IDA helps create environments where change can flourish and where the private sector can jumpstart investment.

-- Equally, a 2014 assessment by the Center for Global Development and the Brookings Institution named IDA one of the international community’s top performing providers of development assistance, citing IDA’s low administrative costs, more predictable aid flows, and large project size relative to other donors.
+- And a 2018 assessment by the Center for Global Development and the Brookings Institution named IDA one of the international community’s top performing providers of development assistance, citing IDA’s low administrative costs, more predictable aid flows, and large project size relative to other donors.